 With so much change in our lives from day to day, consistency in all forms can be hard to come by—and that's especially true for our diets.
-In fact, research shows that many of us aren't consuming the recommended daily amount of multiple important (actually essential) vitamins and minerals.
+In fact, research shows that many of us aren't consuming the recommended daily amount of multiple important (actually essential) vitamins and minerals1.

 That's where a daily multivitamin comes in.
-Despite some of the back-and-forth out there about the value of multivitamins, the science is clear: For most Americans, supplementation is necessary if they want to consistently achieve the recommended amount of necessary micronutrients.
+Despite some of the back-and-forth out there about the value of multivitamins, the science is clear: For most Americans, supplementation is necessary3 if they want to consistently achieve the recommended amount of necessary micronutrients.

-With proven effectiveness at closing the nutrient gaps our diets inevitably leave, a quality and complete multivitamin/mineral supplement (aka multi) acts as an all-important safety net, ensuring we have a regular supply of the nutrients we need most on a daily basis.
+With proven effectiveness at closing the nutrient gaps4 our diets inevitably leave, a quality and complete multivitamin/mineral supplement (aka multi) acts as an all-important safety net, ensuring we have a regular supply of the nutrients we need most on a daily basis.
 This way, no matter what we have for breakfast, what time our workday ends, or whatever else life throws our way, our body has the tools necessary to thrive.

 What is the purpose of a multivitamin?

 “Multivitamins are multitaskers when it comes to our health,” says Ashley Jordan Ferira, Ph.D., RDN, mbg's in-house dietitian and director of scientific affairs.
 Their simple intention: "to help us mind the gaps from our diet that national stats clearly and repeatedly demonstrate," she says.
-Vitamins A, D, E, and K; calcium; magnesium; and potassium (to name a few), for example, have all been identified as significant nutrient gaps the average American faces when relying on diet alone.
+Vitamins A, D, E, and K; calcium; magnesium; and potassium1 (to name a few), for example, have all been identified as significant nutrient gaps the average American faces when relying on diet alone.

 A multivitamin supplement helps by directly contributing to sufficiency in these and other key micronutrients.
 In doing so, "a high-quality and comprehensive multivitamin/mineral supplement supports a variety of structures and functions in our body, like our bones, immune system, eyes and vision, cellular energy, and more, because the array of vitamins and minerals (and unique botanical ingredients, if included) all play critical roles in cells, tissues, and organs throughout our beautifully complex bodies,"* Ferira continues.